SimonK3lly/lms-app/README.md

 ## Deployment

-This application is deployed using Firebase Hosting, demonstrating my ability to take a project from development to production.
-The live version can be viewed at [insert your deployed app URL here].
+This application is deployed using Firebase Hosting.
+The live version can be viewed at https://lms-app-2f048.web.app/.

 ## Running the Project Locally